subeeshvasu/Awsome_Deep_Geometry_Learning/2019_Mescheder_Occupancy_CVPR.md

 #### Mesh based
 Typically based on deforming a template mesh and hence do not allow arbitrary topologies.
 Also, only limited number of vertices can be reliably predicted using a standard feed-forward network.

+### Occupancy Networks
-+ Propose Occupancy Networks, a new representation for learning-based 3D reconstruction methods.
++ A new representation for learning-based 3D reconstruction methods.
 + Occupancy networks implicitly represent the 3D surface as the continuous decision boundary of a deep neural network classifier.
 This representation encodes a description of the 3D output at infinite resolution without excessive memory footprint.
++ The resulting neural network can be evaluated at arbitrary resolution.
+For the inference, a paraellizable multi-resolution isosurface extraction algorithm is employed to efficiiently generate the mesh from network output.
 + Experiments to demonstrate applications for the challenging tasks of 3D reconstruction from single images, noisy point clouds and coarse discrete voxel grids.

 ## Key points from method